EchoCog/Archon/README.md

 <h3>🚀 **CURRENT VERSION** 🚀</h3>

-**[ V6 - Tool Library and MCP Integration ]**
+**[ V7 - OpenCog Integration ]**
-*Prebuilt tools, examples, and MCP server integration*
+*Enhanced reasoning capabilities with OpenCog components*

 </div>

-> **🔄 IMPORTANT UPDATE (March 31st)**: Archon now includes a library of prebuilt tools, examples, and MCP server integrations.
-Archon can now incorporate these resources when building new agents, significantly enhancing capabilities and reducing hallucinations.
-Note that the examples/tool library for Archon is just starting out.
-Please feel free to contribute examples, MCP servers, and prebuilt tools!
+> **🔄 IMPORTANT UPDATE (May 6th, 2025)**: Archon now includes integrated OpenCog components for enhanced reasoning capabilities.
+The new implementation provides advanced knowledge representation, collaborative reasoning, and improved agent communication.
+Try out the demo with `python utils/opencog_demo.py`!

 Archon is the world's first **"Agenteer"**, an AI agent designed to autonomously build, refine, and optimize other AI agents.